kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 	hisat2 -x annotations/hisat2_index/hisat2_index -1 data/fikt_A.1.fastq.gz -2 data/fikt_A.2.fastq.gz | samtools view -Sb > results/fikt_A.bam

-One option is to specify names for input  We can easiliy convert it into a Snakemake rule:
+One option is to specify names for input or output files:

-	rule align_reads:
-		intput:
-			fastq1 = data/fikt_A.1.fastq.gz,
-			fastq2 = data/fikt_A.2.fastq.gz
-		output:
-			bam = results/fikt_A.bam
-		shell:
-			"hisat2 -x annotations/hisat2_index/hisat2_index -1 {input.fastq1} -2 {input.fastq2} | samtools view -Sb > {outbut.bam}"

-We can now execute this rule by running:

-	snakemake -p results/fikt_A.bam

-However, this rule is not very useful, because it will only work on a single sample.
-To make the rule more general, we can replace the sample name with a wildcard:

 	rule align_reads:
 		intput: